w-arroyo/LookMomICanFly/README.md

 ## Backend

-The core strength of this project lies in its robust backend, developed with a modern, scalable, and maintainable architecture using:
+[You can check the daily development process in my repository.](https://github.com/w-arroyo/LookMomICanFly_Backend) The core strength of this project lies in its robust backend, developed with a modern, scalable, and maintainable architecture using:

 - **Spring Boot (Java 21)** — A high-performance backend framework used to build RESTful APIs, manage business logic, and handle all server-side operations.
 - **Flyway** — Manages all version-controlled SQL database migrations, ensuring consistency.